syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-Selected-Ranges-in-GridDataBoundGrid.md

 ---
 layout: post
-title: How-to-Get-Selected-Ranges-in-GridDataBoundGrid | Syncfusion
+title: How to Get Selected Ranges in GridDataBoundGrid | Syncfusion
-description: Learn about How to get Selected Ranges in Griddataboundgrid support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
+description: Learn about How to get Selected Ranges in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Selected data bound grid in WinForms GridDataBoundGrid
+# How to Get Selected Ranges in GridDataBoundGrid

 To get selected range of cells, use GetSelectedRanges method.
 It returns the list with selected cells.
 This method has two arguments,